-Researchers demonstrate that saliva analysis can reveal decision-making skillsDecember 10th, 2012 in Psychology & Psychiatry /
+Researchers demonstrate that saliva analysis can reveal decision-making skillsDecember 10, 2012 in Medicine & Health / Psychology & Psychiatry

 A study conducted by researchers at the University of Granada Group of Neuropsychology and Clinical Psychoneuroimmunology has demonstrated that cortisol levels in saliva are associated with a person's ability to make good decisions in stressful situations.